Deep learning of transition probability densities for stochastic asset models with applications in option pricing: Methods

-However, it is likely that $\boldsymbol{\theta}_{n}$ only converges to a local minimum rather than a global minimum since the deep neural network $f(t,\boldsymbol{x};\boldsymbol{\theta})$ is non-convex.
-It is for this reason that the hyperparameter $\lambda\ge1$ in Eq. \eqref{eq:squared error} is needed to improve the approximation.
+However, it is likely that $\boldsymbol{\theta}_{n}$ only converges to a local minimum rather than a global minimum since the NN $f(t,\boldsymbol{x};\boldsymbol{\theta})$ is non-convex.
+It is for this reason that the hyperparameter $\lambda_{L}\ge1$ in Eq. \eqref{eq:squared error} is needed to improve the accuracy of the approximation.